TypeStrong/ts-node/README.md

 ## Native ECMAScript modules

-[Node's ESM loader hooks](https://nodejs.org/api/esm.html#esm_experimental_loaders) are [**experimental**](https://nodejs.org/api/documentation.html#documentation_stability_index) and subject to change. `ts-node`'s ESM support is also experimental.
-They may have breaking changes in minor and patch releases and are not recommended for production.
+[Node's ESM loader hooks](https://nodejs.org/api/esm.html#esm_experimental_loaders) are [**experimental**](https://nodejs.org/api/documentation.html#documentation_stability_index) and subject to change. ts-node's ESM support is as stable as possible, but it relies on APIs which node can *and will* break in new versions of node.
+Thus it is not recommended for production.

 For complete usage, limitations, and to provide feedback, see [#1007](https://github.com/TypeStrong/ts-node/issues/1007).